aegis-icons/aegis-icons/CONTRIBUTING.md

   - This is the easiest option, but can become more complicated route later on if new changes are needed.
   - Submitting via new issue is also more inconvenient to the maintainers.

+#### _Filling requests_

+To ensure that icons have been made correctly based of the CONTRIBUTING guidelines, **we require all the contributers to create submission issue or pull request for filling requests** (excludes organization members).

 ### Finding source images
 Search through the logo resources to find a vector-based image (SVG, AI, EPS, PDF).